comecattin/F-MD/README.md

 - The time step
 - The box length

-An example is given in the `example_input.dat` file.
+An example is given in the `examples/example_input.dat` file.

 ## Output and plot the trajectories

 By default, positions along time steps are outputted in the `trajectories.dat` file.

-To plot an animation of the trajectories, run `python plot_trajectories.py` in the `src` directory.
+To plot an animation of the trajectories, run `python plot_trajectories.py` in the directory where the `trajectories.dat` file is written.